 But what if an already existing gene variant with a desired trait from one organism is genetically engineered into another organism of the same species?
 Would this make GMOs a little bit more palatable to their detractors?

 Soy is one of the most important crops grown in the US and it is nearly ubiquitous in the market.
 It’s in our food, drinks, biodiesel fuel, even cosmetics.
 If you rummage through my mom’s kitchen you’ll find soy sauce in the pantry, tofu in the fridge, and edamame in the freezer.
-Back in the day, she used to keep soybeans on hand for when she’d press her own soy milk.
+Back in the day, she kept soybeans on hand to press her own soy milk.

 Latte drinkers, vegetarians, and us Asians aren’t the only ones who love soy, however.
-Lurking underground are parasitic worms known as soybean cyst nematodes, which find the roots of the soybean plant irresistible.
+Lurking underground are parasitic worms known as soybean cyst nematodes (SCN), which find the roots of the soybean plant irresistible.
 These agricultural pests invade the roots of the soy plant where they do a bit of their own agriculturing.
-These nematodes can create a steady supply of food for themselves by making the root cells that they feed on divide.
+These nematodes can create a steady supply of food for themselves by coaxing the root cells that they feed on to divide.
 Whereas males leave the comforts of their “root homes” in order to find mates, females remain there where they continue to feed and swell in size until eventually their bodies burst through the root.
-Once mated and having laid her eggs, the female dies and her cuticle hardens to form characteristic the cysts on the roots of the soybean plant.
-The damage to soy crops is damages to the tune of $500 million to $1 billion annually in the US alone.
+Once mated and having laid her eggs, the female dies and her cuticle hardens, forming characteristic cysts on the roots of the soybean plant.
+The damage to soy crops comes in at $500 million to $1 billion annually in the US alone.

 Soybean plants aren’t entirely defenseless, however, as there are soybean plant strains, such as the Forrest cultivar, that are resistant to nematode attack.
-In this cultivar, the feeding cells that the nematodes “cultivate” in the roots of the soybean plant die off and the worms starve before they can reproduce.
+In this cultivar, the feeding cells that the nematodes “cultivate” in the soybean plant roots die off and the worms starve before they can reproduce.
 (Conversely, there are also soybean cyst nematodes that are resistant to resistant soybean plants.
-It wouldn’t be Nature without the wrinkles, now would it?)
+It just wouldn’t be Nature without the wrinkles, now would it?)

 Since the mutations cause changes near the active site of the SHMT protein, or the “business end” where the shuttling of carbons occurs, it’s possible that the mutations affect the activity of the SHMT protein.
 To test this model, Liu and Kandoth compared the ability of the normal and mutant forms of SHMT to make glycine by expressing these genes in an E. coli bacteria strain that can’t make its own glycine.
-This particular strain of bacteria dies when glycine is removed from its diet, but was able to survive when Liu and Kandoth expressed the normal form of SHMT in this bacteria.
+This particular strain of bacteria dies when glycine is removed from its diet, but was able to survive when Liu and Kandoth engineered the strain to express the normal form of SHMT.
 This indicated that expressing the normal SHMT protein restored the bacteria’s ability to make glycine.
 However, the bacteria didn’t survive as well when the mutant form of SHMT protein was expressed which suggested to the scientists that the mutant protein was less efficient in making glycine.

-More importantly, soybean plants that were susceptible to SCN infection became resistant when Liu and Kandoth transferred the mutated Forrest SHMT gene in the susceptible plants.
+More importantly, soybean plants that were susceptible to SCN infection became resistant when Liu and Kandoth transferred the mutated Forrest SHMT gene into the susceptible plants.
 This demonstrated that the mutated Forrest SHMT was responsible for soybean cyst nematode resistance.
-The scientists speculate that the decreased activity of the mutated SHMT in the feeding cells found in the soybean plant root reduces either their “nutritiousness” or their ability to divide.
-As a result the nematodes that infect the Forrest cultivar starve to death.
+The scientists speculate that the decreased activity of the mutated SHMT protein in the feeding cells of the soybean plant root reduces either their “nutritiousness” or their ability to divide.
+As a result the nematodes that infect the Forrest cultivar starve.

 So, this brings me back to my original question of what, if anything, would constitute an “acceptable” GMO to opponents of genetic engineering?
 Would detracters object to a scenario where an already existing mutation* that confers resistance to an agricultural pest is engineered into other soybean plants.
 Directly transferring the existent Forrest SHMT variant would be more efficient over traditional methods of breeding, since only the Forrest SHMT gene would be introduced into another soybean plant without carrying over any unwanted traits or genes.
 There are, after all, many different cultivars of soybean plants used for different applications that may benefit from nematode resistance.